A Comprehensive Guide to EFT Payments (Electronic Funds Transfer)

-Paper checks as a payment method are passé.
-The world has gone digital, so it only makes sense for small and medium-sized businesses to adopt Electronic Funds Transfers (EFT) to move money.
+The world has gone digital, so it only makes sense for small and medium-sized businesses to adopt Electronic Funds Transfers (EFT payments) to move money.
 Not only are EFT transactions easier to track and more hygienic, but they’re also faster since you no longer need to depend on an overburdened postal system for money transfers.

 However, electronic payments aren’t as simple as they sound.
 There are a variety of ways to implement them and there’s a lot of complex terminology surrounding the process.
 So, let’s dive deeper into the world of EFT payments and learn how they work, the benefits you might expect, and a few of the most popular electronic payment options.

-What are Electronic Fund Transfers or EFT payments?
+What Are Electronic Fund Transfers or EFT Payments?

 An Electronic Funds Transfer is the digital transfer of funds from one bank account to another.
 The term EFT applies to a wide variety of electronic payments, which we will explore in a bit.
-Essentially, whenever a remittance is made from one bank account number to another, it constitutes an EFT payment.
+EFT payments can occur within the same bank or account in different banks.

-How do EFT payments work?
+How Do EFT payments Work?

 EFT payments are also known as “electronic banking.”
 While EFT generally refers to funds transfers from one financial institution to another, it also includes P2P transactions and mobile payments.